 The Japanese concept of ‘poka-yoke’ talks about preventing mistakes by introducing certain mechanisms.
 It was originally designed for machinery which can be applied for any other aspect of life as well.
-What about mistake proofing in programming, especially with C programs?
+What about mistake proofing in C programming ?

 The earlier we get to know about mistakes in programs it is easier to fix them.

 Let us consider the following code snippet (Fig 1):

 |Fig 1: Simple if condition to check against MAX_VALUE|